MelonKony/millmint/content/utopia/vekllei.md

 Vekllei has the cleanest drinking water in the world, supplied by the country's interior freshwater glaciers.
 Vekllei's Hydroburo is also responsible for sewerage treatment and processing in the country.

 [^1]: The Vekllei Commonwealth includes 5 member-states, 10 Crown Cherishes, 2 territories and 2 dependent states.
+[^2]: The *Saga of Origins* is Vekllei's earliest saga (or prose narratives), and is a collection of multiple texts written in [*Islandi*](/utopia/culture/language/#history) dating from around the 3rd Century.
-[^2]: Kalalist is the Vekllei word for what we know as Greenland.
+[^3]: Kalalist is the Vekllei word for what we know as Greenland.
-[^3]: *Newda* refers to multiple indigenous design philosophies and architectures, including municipalist design, civic newda and socialist tectonicism.
+[^4]: *Newda* refers to multiple indigenous design philosophies and architectures, including municipalist design, civic newda and socialist tectonicism.

 <style>
 /* flags */